HKGx/smol/README.md

-# smolmath
+# Smol
-A math parsing library
+A programming language